VukMar/maze-and-astar-react/README.md

 5. Select the dimensions (width and height) for your maze.

-6. Optionally, customize the maze by setting the start and end points.

-7. Click the "Generate Maze" button to create your maze.
+7. Click the "Generate" button to create your maze.

-8. Explore the maze interactively or click the "Find Exit" button to let the computer solve it for you.
+8. Explore the maze interactively or click the "Solve Maze" button to let the computer solve it for you.

 ## Examples